mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

 In this post we will focus on a popular family of explanation methods known as _feature attributions_ and study the notion of _stability_ as a formal guarantee.

-For extensive surveys on explanation methods in explainable AI (XAI), we refer to [Burkart et al.](https://arxiv.org/abs/2011.07876) and
+For surveys on explanation methods in explainable AI (XAI) we refer to [Burkart et al.](https://arxiv.org/abs/2011.07876) and
 [Nauta et al.](https://arxiv.org/abs/2201.08164).